Lower Complexity Adaptation for Empirical Entropic Optimal Transport: Introduction

 Hence, the only way to hope for faster convergence rates is by imposing additional structural assumptions on the underlying population measures.
 For instance, if both $\mu$ and $\nu$ are supported on $[0,1]^s \times \mset{0}^{d-s} \subseteq [0, 1]^d$ for $s \neq 4$ the ground space is effectively only $s$-dimensional and the convergence rate improves to the better rate $n^{-2/s}$.
-A more surprising result by \textcite{Hundrieser2022} is that only one of the probability measures needs to be concentrated on a low-dimensional domain.
+A more surprising result by \citet{Hundrieser2022} is that only one of the probability measures needs to be concentrated on a low-dimensional domain.
 If, say, $\mu$ is concentrated on an $s$-dimensional sub-manifold and $\nu \in \sP([0,1]^d)$ is arbitrary, then the empirical OT cost estimator converges with rate $n^{-2/(s \lor 4)}$ and thus adapts to the lower complexity of~$\mu$.
 This phenomenon is termed \emph{lower complexity adaptation} (LCA) principle.
 Nonetheless, note that the LCA principle only yields close to parametric rates in $n$ if one of the measures has sufficiently low intrinsic dimension.
 Hence, unless $s < 4$, slower than parametric convergence rates for the estimation of OT costs can still occur.

-In addition, OT is generally plagued by a high computational complexity \parencite{Peyre2019}.
-For instance, the Auction algorithm \parencite{Bertsekas1981,Bertsekas1989} or Orlin's algorithm \parencite{Orlin1988} have a worst-case computational complexity of $\bigO(n^3)$ (up to polylogarithmic terms) where $n$ is the number of support points of the input measures.
+In addition, OT is generally plagued by a high computational complexity \citep{Peyre2019}.
+For instance, the Auction algorithm \citep{Bertsekas1981,Bertsekas1989} or Orlin's algorithm \citep{Orlin1988} have a worst-case computational complexity of $\bigO(n^3)$ (up to polylogarithmic terms) where $n$ is the number of support points of the input measures.
 This effectively delimits the use of OT based methodology to measures with $n\sim 10^4$ support points.